hazelcast/hazelcast-cpp-client/README.md

 ## 5.6.
 Setting Connection Attempt Period

-Connection attempt period is the duration in milliseconds between the connection attempts defined by `ClientNetworkConfig::getConnectionAttemptLimit()`.
+Connection attempt period is the duration in milliseconds between the connection attempts defined by `ClientNetworkConfig::getConnectionAttemptPeriod()`.

 The following is an example configuration.